 Frequency is the desired frequency of the PWM signal.
+On devices with 2 channels, the Frequency must be the same on both channels.
 Not all frequencies are available at all oscillator settings.
-The highest frequency at any oscillator speed is 32767Hz.
+For the nonlong versions of PBP (PBP and PBPW), the highest frequency at any oscillator speed is 32767Hz.
 The lowest usable HPWM Frequency at each oscillator setting is shown in the following table: